 BONUS Mindset!! 😀 But, truth be told, I started writing about this crazy prevalent mind set that MOST Home Bakers struggle with and quickly realized that overcoming the Fear of Failure is a whole blog post on its own…

-So I’ve decided to discuss this topic with you NEXT WEEK.
-I have so many valuable perspectives to share with you about conquering fear – I cannot wait!!
+There are so many valuable perspectives about conquering fear – I can’t wait for you to read them!!
 They’ve transformed my life and my business.